f2racer/wallop-docker/README.md

 `docker run --rm --name wallop -v $(pwd)/config.toml:/wallop/config/config.toml -p 8888:8888 ipstatic/wallop:latest`

 You will want to use a full path for your config.toml file.
-Ensure the [ffmpeg] section has the acodec key set to "libfdk_aac",  the ffmpeg_path key is set to "/ffmpeg/bin/ffmpeg" and the transcoding_path key is set to "/tmp".
+Ensure the [ffmpeg] section has the acodec key set to "aac",  the ffmpeg_path key is set to "/usr/bin/ffmpeg" and the transcoding_path key is set to "/tmp".